UoB-COMSM0110/2024-group-18/README.md

 # Game Setup Instructions

-To play our game, you must install Processing and the following libraries: "Video," "Deep Vision," and "Sound."
+To play our game, you must install Processing and the following libraries: "Video", "JavaFX",  "Deep Vision", and "Sound".
 Here's how to do it:
 1. **Open Processing**: Launch the Processing application on your computer.

 2. **Library Manager**: Open the Library Manager by selecting “Import Library...” from the “Sketch” menu, then choose “Add Library...”.